sep

 ## [1] "a" "b" "bc" "c"

-deletes the whitespace from a string.str_trim(" a b c ",side = "left") # delete from left
+str_trim(" a b c ",side = "left") # delete from left

 ## [1] "a b c "